Love Lost, Chapter 1a: Concessions.

 By the time the gardevoir came within sight of Rennin's city limits, she was so focused on keeping her daughter calm that she did not even notice the shadow of a murkrow passing overhead.
 She racked her brain to remember how humans laid out their communities with the goal of plotting a path that would maximize distance, minimize travel time, and keep her and her daughter from being noticed while forcing the poachers to reveal themselves.
 It would not be easy.

-Acting as though he actually was tired, Joe bade his father goodnight.
+Acting as though he were actually tired, Joe bade his father goodnight.

 James replied, "See you in the morning," and selected a film to view during the period between now and the nightly news, although he never tuned in for that.
 He saw no sense in hearing news at a time of night when your only response will be to go to sleep nonetheless.